Jina-sw/LionBear.github.io/README.md

 <img width="1102" alt="image" src="https://github.com/user-attachments/assets/1d6dfffb-8827-486e-915b-57238fd3cc98">

 # What It Does
+A website for an imaginary coffee house called "LionBear."
+My personal interest - coffee tasting newly revived into a web application.

 # Tech Stacks
+Vanilla CSS and HTML

 # Accomplishment I am proud of
+This is the first-ever web project I developed by myself without any external help.
+I referred to trendy website UI to provide better UX for customers of LionBear Coffee Roasters.
+It seems like the result came out really well!

 # Challenges I encountered